ATS is a DIY project space in Austin, Texas, that hosts experiments in visual art, music, performance, and community work.

 ATS offers the space, digital outreach, and organizational power as resources for creative instructors.
 Local residents are invited to propose a public workshop at least two months in advance.
 Each one is promoted through the ATS newsletter.
 Profits are split 50/50 between the workshop leader and ATS.
 First-time & to-be instructors welcome.
 To propose a workshop, email firstname.lastname@example.org

-Once every two months, we will offer the space at no cost for local mutual aid organizing.
-The group we partner with can choose to use the space in a variety of ways, whether as a space to paint big signs, or, for example, as a space to host a fundraiser/pop up.
+Access the space at no cost for local mutual aid organizing.
+The group ATS partners with can choose to use the space in a variety of ways, whether as a place to paint big signs, or as a space to host a fundraiser/pop up.
 Promotion and fundraising through the ATS’s monthly newsletter is also available.

-Independent exhibits, performances, film sets, photo shoots, etc. rent our space for $75/hour for a minimum of 2 hours with no production assistance from ATS.
-ATS hosts, providing equipment, promotion and graphics, vendors, and sound tech for up to $140/hour.
-The profits go directly to offsetting the warehouse’s rent and utilities.
-For working artists (people whose primary job is being an artist), ATS offers a sliding scale rental fee both parties agree upon.
+For up to $140/hour, ATS hosts your event and provides equipment, promotion and graphics, vendors, and sound tech pending availability.
+For working artists (people whose primary job is being an artist and subsidizing with freelance gigs), ATS offers a sliding scale rental fee both parties agree upon.
 If needed, we’re willing to collaborate with the artist to fundraise using ATS’s resources.

 Click here to book through Peerspace.

-ATS is housed in a warehouse on a residential cul-de-sac adjacent to an industrial concrete manufacturer in Thomas Waddill’s, Anthony Laurence, and Emily Lee’s rental home’s backyard.
+ATS is housed in a warehouse on a residential cul-de-sac adjacent to an industrial concrete manufacturer in Emily Lee’s and Thom Waddill’s rental home’s backyard.